President-elect Trump unlikely to seek release of Defense Minister Imran Khan - ExBulletin

 President-elect Trump unlikely to seek release of Defense Minister Imran Khan

-Defense Minister Khawaja Asif addressing a press conference in Islamabad.
-OnlineAsif says to wait for Trump's position on Khan's release.
-Raoof Hasan says PTI never pinned hope on Trump's victory.
-Imran Khan, PTI leaders congratulate Trump on his victory.

-Defense Minister Khawaja Asif on Wednesday said the government believed that Donald Trump, who won the US presidential election, would not seek the release of Pakistan Tehreek-e-Insaf (PTI) founder Imran from prison Khan, after taking office.
+ISLAMABAD, NOVEMBER 6 – Defense Minister Khawaja Asif on Wednesday said the government believed that Donald Trump, who won the US presidential election, would not seek the release of Pakistani Tehreek-e-Insaf (PTI) founder from prison ), Imran Khan, after taking office. .

 Asif's comments came hours after Republican Trump won the race for the White House after defeating Democrat Kamala Harris, four years after he was eliminated.

-“We don't think Trump will ask for the release of the PTI founder.
-Let's wait for 15-20 days and see what stand he takes,” the defense minister said while speaking on Geo News' special program on the American elections.
+“We do not think Trump will demand the release of the PTI founder.
+Let’s wait 15 to 20 days and see what position he takes,” the Defense Minister said during his speech during the Geo News special program on the US elections.

 After Trump's victory, Khan congratulated the US president-elect, saying it would be good for “Pakistani-US relations based on mutual respect for democracy and human rights”.

-The incarcerated prime minister said his party hoped Trump would push for peace, human rights and democracy around the world.
+President-elect Trump unlikely to seek release of Imran Khan: Defense minister Jailed prime minister says his party hopes Trump will push for peace, human rights and democracy in the world.

 Meanwhile, Leader of Opposition in the National Assembly and PTI lawmaker Omar Ayub Khan also congratulated Trump and his Vice President-elect JD Vance for their election victory.